ghurault/football-prediction/README.md

 Where `b` is the intercept (logarithm of the average goals rate assuming the attack and defence abilities of the teams cancels out), `advtg` is the home advantage, and `attack` and `defence` are the vectors containing the latent attack and defence abilities for each team.

-The model is available in [`Models/mdl1.stan`](Models/mdl1.stan).
+The model is available in [`Models/mdl1.stan`](Models/mdl1.stan), where priors choices are motivated in the comments.

-## Workflow

-For the moment, I have mainly focused on preparing the workflow for evaluating the models.
-Notably, I implemented functions to look at the posterior, prior or predictive (including games already played and games to play) distribution for:
+While the model is simple (but could be easily extended given time), I see my main contribution is on the quantities that we can generate, notably important statistics that the model can predict (cf. suffix `_test`) or that can be used for posterior predictive checking (cf. suffix `rep`):

 - the number of games won
 - the number of games lost